The Bipolar Paradox: How Do Mood Disorders and High Performance Intersect?

 You can see the model demonstrates the distribution of IQ across the population and below is a list of IQ classifications and associated definitions:

-A study called the Avon Longitudinal Study of Parents and Children (ALSPAC) was published in the British Journal of Psychiatry from the University of Cambridge, which involved over 14,000 participants over three decades and counting.
+A study from the University of Bristol called the Avon Longitudinal Study of Parents and Children (ALSPAC) was published in the British Journal of Psychiatry from the University of Cambridge, which involved over 14,000 participants over three decades and counting.

 This was particularly interesting to me having been told by my teachers I’d be lucky to secure an “O” Grade in Arithmetic, to be fair I was probably more distracted than I remember.
 Formal education was a bewildering experience I never saw the point of, an endless mind-numbing memory-retention test of meaningless force-fed data with no demonstrable relevance or context.
 I was also outspoken when I disagreed with something, which I got into trouble for a lot.

 Overall my experience of formal education is a stark contrast to the discovery of possessing a genius IQ.
 A real shock given that most of my life I thought I wasn’t particularly bright as I didn’t really connect with, or relate to, my peers.
-My academic results in high school supported my original self-perception as an under-performer in exam conditions.
-Even though I have a love of language and very high verbal proficiency, I have no formal qualification in english.
+My academic results in high school supported my original self-perception as an under-performer during exam conditions.
+Despite a love of language, linguistic precision, and possessing high verbal proficiency, I left school with no formal qualification in the subject of English.

 If elevated intelligence and creativity are linked to mood variability, then the challenge isn’t capability, it’s control.
 High-performing individuals with bipolar traits don’t struggle with potential; they struggle with regulation.
 The next question, therefore, isn’t how smart someone is, but how stable the system around them is.
 Creating the right conditions for flow, where focus, challenge, and energy align, can turn volatility into velocity.